christopher-wolff-zz/tensorboard-rl/README.md

-# QViz
+# TensorBoard RL

-A TensorBoard plugin for visualizing Q-functions.
+An extension of TensorBoard that includes a suite of plugins for reinforcement learning.